Understanding AIDS

 Understanding AIDS is a pamphlet or brochure created by the United States government and mailed to every American household in 1988 as a response to the AIDS epidemic.
 It was the largest mass mailing in American history.
-The decision to create the pamphlet was made by Surgeon General C. Everett Koop.
+The decision to create the pamphlet was made by Surgeon General C. Everett Koop, under a congressional mandate.

 Contents

 The pamphlet contains simple information about AIDS and HIV, and factual descriptions of how it is transmitted through sexual contact and drug use.
 It advocates for abstinence, monogamy, condom use, and sex education for young people.
 It encourages the reader not to fear day-to-day contact with people with AIDS, but to instead offer them love and support.